emilioziniades/mira-william-wedding/content/details.md

 <h1 id="details"> DETAILS </h1>

-Glendirk Estate | Cape Town
+Glen Dirk Estate | Cape Town

-Firday 6th January 2023
+Firday the 6th of January 2023

 The ceremony will start at 16h00

 Reception to follow

-Semi-formal dress code